wrwrwr/mmoi-calc/README.md

 [Python](https://www.python.org/) (tested with 2.7 and 3.2) and
 [NumPy](http://www.numpy.org/) (tested with 1.8).

-Windows users may prefer to install one of [distributions with NumPy](http://www.scipy.org/install.html).
+Windows users may choose to install one of [distributions with NumPy](http://www.scipy.org/install.html).